TrickfireRobotics/corvus/README.md

-# trickfire-drone
+# Corvus
-The repository for TrickFire's new drone that is coming soon...
+The repository for TrickFire's new drone to be used as a communications bridge between the rover and base station.

 Specifications noted here temporarily.